giridhar123/Qt-Rpi4-Mac-Cross-Compile/README.md

 ##### Installing latest updates and libraries

-Once the OS is installed, enable SSH so connect to your Raspberry using it and edit the file "/etc/apt/sources.list".
-So, start an SSH session with the api running:
+Once the OS is installed, enable SSH to connect to the Raspberry.
+Then, start an SSH session running:

 `ssh pi@rpi_ip_address`

-Run the folling command:
+Run the following command:

 `sudo nano /etc/apt/sources.list`

-And remove the comment in the third line (delete the # at the beginning), the file should appear as follow:
+Rremove the comment in the third line (delete the # at the beginning), the file should appear as follow:

 ```
 deb http://raspbian.raspberrypi.org/raspbian/ bullseye main contrib non-free rpi